 When first described by Carl Linnaeus in 1753, peppermint was thought to be a distinct, indigenous plant native to Europe at large.
-It was later discovered that the herb is a naturally-occurring hybrid that results from spearmint and watermint, and it can be found wherever its parent species grow together.
+It was later discovered that the herb is a naturally-occurring hybrid of spearmint and watermint, and it can be found wherever its parent species grow together.
 This herb is valued for its extensive culinary and medicinal applications.

 Peppermint Medicinal Properties